Shef-AI/guy-sheffieldai.github.io/_pages/index.md

 ---
+title: "AI@Sheffield"
+layout: splash
 permalink: /
-title: "Home"
-layout: splash
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/banner.jpg
   actions:
     - label: "More"
     url: "#about"
 excerpt: "A hub for artificial intelligence and data science research at the University of Sheffield"
 ---